rabbitsf/yyPlayer/README.md

 - **Screen won't auto-lock** while upload server is running - perfect for long uploads
 - Video files are automatically identified with a film icon 🎬
 - Audio files show a music note icon 🎵
+- **Watch the circular equalizer** dance with your music's rhythm while playing audio
 - **Tap full-screen button** in video player to watch in landscape mode
 - **Rotate your device** to landscape for better video viewing experience